HOW TO MENTALLY MASTER ANY AND EVERY WOD

 1. Macro goals vs. Micro goals.

 This is the simplest to implement and reaps great rewards for even the unpractised mental athlete.
 You may already be utilising it to some degree.
 If we come back to the example of Klokov running the marathon, if he sets off from the start line thinking '26.2 miles...
 26.19999 miles...
 26.19998 miles...' it's going to be exhausting for him.
 He will be overwhelmed by the task at hand and will lose intensity.
-As he's on the far right side of the arch, I would suggest mentally breaking it into sets of 10.
+As he's on the far right side of the arch, we would suggest mentally breaking it into sets of 10.
 So, he would think about running 10 lots of 2.62 miles.
 By focusing on one at a time, we can maintain the appropriate intensity.

 When he's on the weightlifting platform though, I wouldn't want my favourite weightlifter to be thinking 'set up, first pull, second pull, third pull, EXPLODE, quick turnover, stabilise, stand up, demonstrate control...'.
 His expertise as well as the other demands of the movement will mean he should be thinking about completing the whole movement, with maybe one cue in his mind.